phupe/geniac-demo-dsl2/docs/usage.md

 **NB:** Single hyphen (core Nextflow option)

 ### `-c`
-Specify the path to a specific config file (this is a core NextFlow command).
+Specify the path to a specific config file (this is a core Nextflow command).

 **NB:** Single hyphen (core Nextflow option)